plusoneee/anki-kor-agent/README.md

 ## Usage

 > **Important:** Make sure Anki is running before starting the server.
 AnkiConnect only works when Anki is open.
-If Anki is not running, requests to `ANKI_URL` will fail with a connection error.

 1. Start Anki application